CharlesAdimah/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 12 - More directories
 Create a script that creates a directory called my_dir with permissions 751 in the working directory.

+Task 13 - Change group
+Write a script that changes the group owner to school for the file hello